wildfly-extras/wildfly-camel-book/javaee/jms.md

 #### Remote JMS destinations

-It's possible for one WildFly instance to send messages to HornetQ destinations configured on another WildFly instance through [remote JNDI](https://docs.jboss.org/author/display/WFLY8/Remote+JNDI+Reference).
+It's possible for one WildFly instance to send messages to ActiveMQ Artemis destinations configured on another WildFly instance through [remote JNDI](https://docs.jboss.org/author/display/WFLY8/Remote+JNDI+Reference).

 Some additional WildFly configuration is required to achieve this.
 First an exported JMS queue is configured.